 Anyone can help anyone, as we firmly believe that a unique and fresh perspective can always be beneficial, and we encourage asking for help rather than spending copious amounts of time trying to solve the problem on one’s own.
 We encourage communication between employees and also with the client’s management team, we peer review our code, we seek and develop solutions together, as a team.

 It’s like those really old commercials or sales offers - remember, buy one, get one free?
-Well, with Agiledrop, it’s more like - hire one, get access to the skills and experience of thirty!
+Well, with Agiledrop, it’s more like - hire one, get access to the skills and experience of fifty!